FabianPieroth/DRL-in-multi-stage-games/scripts/notes.md

 ---
 ## Todos & Questions
-* Perhaps it makes more sense to not use the `vectorized` feature of StableBaselines and just consider the batches as a single action.
-This might reduce complexity, because SB loops over `num_envs` which we don't want.
+* Perhaps it makes more sense to **not** use the `vectorized` feature of StableBaselines and just consider the batches as a single high-dim. action?
+This might reduce complexity, because SB loops over `num_envs` at multiple occasions - which we don't want.
+Essentially, this would increase the action space (by the batch dimension) and we would have to compress the rewards (over a batch) into a single reward.
+    * Is the error backpropagated correctly then?
+Can we call the networks with different batch sizes?
+    * Does that mean we loss feedback? $\rightarrow$ I would argue no, because that's what is done in `bnelearn` with the intermediate stages still as additional information.
+    * How much hacking would be needed?
+(E.g. some copying to CPU would have to be changed.)